beliveau-lab/TigerFISH/docs/main/pipeline_input.md

 ### Overview

-In the [config.yml](../example_run/config.yml), there are two options for pipeline implementation.
+In the config.yml, there are two options for pipeline implementation that are summarized with links to appropriate config file paths.

-1. Defined coords - This setting may be run when a user is interested in designing oligo probes against a known and given repetitive region.
+1. [Defined coords](../../example_run/main/defined_coords/config.yml) - This setting may be run when a user is interested in designing oligo probes against a known and given repetitive region.
 To implement this setting, one must toggle the `defined_coords: "TRUE"` and `repeat_discovery: "FALSE"`.

-2. Repeat discovery - This setting may be run when a user is interested in probe design on scaffolds where all identified regions with elevated k-mer counts undergo specific probe design.
+2. [Repeat discovery](../../example_run/main/repeat_ID/config.yml) - This setting may be run when a user is interested in probe design on scaffolds where all identified regions with elevated k-mer counts undergo specific probe design.
 To implement this setting, one must toggle the `defined_coords: "FALSE"` and `repeat_discovery: "TRUE"`.

 ### Config file

-The paths to the files is specified in the [config.yml](../../example_run/config.yml).
-Sample files to run the Tigerfish using both implementation cases are included in the provided [example directory](../../example_run/data/).
+The paths to the files is specified in the config.yml for each run mode.
+Sample files to run the Tigerfish using both implementation cases are included in the provided in each [example directory](../../example_run/main/defined_coords/data/).

 For example, to run this pipeline on the chm13 human genome assembly, the [chm13v1.1](https://s3-us-west-2.amazonaws.com/human-pangenomics/T2T/CHM13/assemblies/chm13.draft_v1.1.fasta.gz) fasta file was downloaded from [this page](https://s3-us-west-2.amazonaws.com/human-pangenomics/T2T/CHM13/assemblies/chm13.draft_v1.1.fasta.gz) and decompressed.

-The [config.yml](../../example_run/config.yml) file sets all the pipeline parameters for a given run.
+The config.yml file in both forms of pipeline implementation sets all the pipeline parameters for a given run.
 A new config file should be created to accompany each pipeline run.

 **Required parameters for `defined_coords` implementation:**